mateuscv/nuxt-news-app/README.md

-Please build and run locally for the best experience
+Please build and run locally for the best experience.
+Get an API key through newsapi.org and add it to a .env file in the root directory, attributing it to a variable named VUE_APP_NEWS_API_KEY.

+Live project demo (only works for first API call!): https://news-app-sd.herokuapp.com/

 # news-app